lolo32/fastify-vuejs/README.md

 # fastify-vuejs

-> A Vue.js project with webpack
+> A Vue.js project with webpack for Fastify

 ## Build Setup